CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 If password-based authentication is used in remote maintenance, password rules should be defined, documented, and made known to administrators to ensure a minimum level of password quality.
 For remote maintenance, these password rules should be enforced technically.
 Since two-factor authentication procedures should be used for remote maintenance, the password-based authentication procedure alone offers only basic protection.

 For password security within the remote maintenance processes, a software solution should be used that facilitates the handling of many different passwords and the creation of secure passwords.
-Since there are many different password manager applications, the selection of the application should be based on the following criteria:
+Because there are many different password manager applications, the selection of the application should be based on the following criteria:

 * Current state of the art
 * Complexity of generated passwords